surifirstpin/biplus_documentation/docs/Viewing Content FLD.md

 <center><h1>Viewing Content</h1></center>

-This section provides information on how to view the existing files in BiPlus,
+This section provides information on how to view the existing files in BiPlus.

 ## Navigating to Saved Content

-All the saved content is available in Hierarchical tag structure.
-Tag includes dashboard and Reports that can be accessed to view.

-**Now Lets Get Started :**
+To view the saved content, Click on Dashboard section you can view the data either in **Now Lets Get Started :**

 Click on the **Work Space** under Dashboard Section to view the content in BiPlus.